 La Grange and Austin BWI Attorney

-Austin & La Grange Boating While Intoxicated Attorney
+BWI Boating While Intoxicated Attorney

 Most people are aware that operating a motor vehicle while intoxicated or under the influence of drugs is a serious criminal offense.
 However, many do not realize that Texas has a parallel charge for operating a watercraft while intoxicated or under the influence of drugs – commonly referred to as boating while intoxicated (“BWI”) or boating under the influence (“BUI”).
 Like driving, Texas utilizes implied consent meaning that by operating a watercraft on Texas waters, the operator consents to being tested for alcohol and drugs by a law enforcement officer.
 As a result, many individuals find themselves on the receiving end of a boating while intoxicated charge.
 The penalties resulting from a BWI/BUI charge are severe and should not be taken lightly.
 These penalties can have repercussions throughout your life and affect your future.
 To ensure that your future is protected, you need a criminal defense attorney who has experience defending against boating while intoxicated charges.